ThuyDuong2/ThePerfectGarden/README.md

 # The Perfect Garden
-This is the simple personal project.
+This is the simple personal blog using PHP, MySQL, & AJAX